Fedeorlandau/better-qr-code-generator/README.md

 ### Outputs
 Need to contain the required parameters on the workflow file.

-- `base64` The base64 encoded representation of the QR Code
+- `data` The base64 encoded representation of the QR Code
 - `text` The ascii text representation of the QR Code